Open Accessibility Menu

 Related Testimonials

-• Total Hip Replacement "Dr. Nassif very expert, responsive and professional."
+• Total Hip Replacement "Dr. Nassif and his team are concerned, caring, informative, and efficient."
 Provider: Nader A Nassif MD

-• Total Hip Replacement "Very competent, professional, caring and responsive to questions and needs."
+• Total Hip Replacement "Dr. Nassif and his staff have great bedside manners and invite questions and patient input, which I appreciate."
 Provider: Nader A Nassif MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.